trussworks/trussels-guide/trussels.md

 * We don’t use email that heavily, so meetings can appear on calendars without much warning.
 It’s helpful to have your calendar open and readily available.
 * You should add personal events to your calendar that you do not want scheduled over.
 You don't have to include the specifics but you should block off the time.
 These can include routine events (lunch, working hours) or one-offs (doctor’s appointments, picking up a kid, special events).
 * We encourage you to add some focus time to your calendar at least weekly to give yourself unbroken time to concentrate on work.
 Some teams schedule work time together so they always know people on their teams are available at the same time.
 * We involve everyone at every level in our hiring process.
-After two weeks as a Trussel, you’ll see appointments on your calendar to review resumes or conduct interviews.
+After two weeks as a Trussel, you may see appointments on your calendar to review resumes or conduct interviews.
 There are :lock:[resources](https://docs.google.com/document/d/1IRxMLxoRuJ9Kja-d8V-S2OThbTUC-6F0Wj0JRLL4-d0/edit#) to help you understand the process.
 Ping #hiring if you have a conflict you cannot avoid.

 At some point during your first week, please take 15-20 minutes to walk through :lock:[How to Calendar Like a Trussel](https://docs.google.com/document/d/1C_Y7AF9phESfdiNORmFL1ABhnkaDon7A3xHNl_0NpKE/edit#).
 Follow those instructions to get your permissions and working hours set up.

 ### Practice: Equipment and setting up your workspace
 Wherever you work, we want you to be set up for comfort and success.

-For distributed employees, Truss has :lock:[a $1,000 office budget](https://docs.google.com/document/d/17fabSPNEgDAYLLLfqCQhv--2dV3jBSwdE2CSwVHjXys/edit).
+For all employees, Truss has :lock:[a $1,000 office budget](https://docs.google.com/document/d/17fabSPNEgDAYLLLfqCQhv--2dV3jBSwdE2CSwVHjXys/edit).

 Equipment can include:

 * **Peripherals** (mouse, keyboard, monitor).
 Ask in #equipment-discussion for recommendations.
 * **Charger**.
 Getting an extra one so you can keep one in your regular office and have one on the go is super great.
 * **Headphones**.
-Whether you’re in an open office or a coffee shop, a lot of calls happen in the same space.
+Whether you’re in an open office, a coffee shop, or even a noisy house, a lot of calls happen in the same space.
 In response, we recommend getting some form of noise-cancelling headphones.
-Follow :lock:[this decision record](https://docs.google.com/document/d/1I1gT0rczbqxMIUPhGgOX4mcdYP_-N6kKd5_6F4iptTk/edit).
+Follow :lock:[this decision record](https://docs.google.com/document/d/1bM5D2QPEd9Y3egm90FiVMYlNXiZnCmq2cql3MVSqHNY/edit).

 \#equipment-discussion is a great place for questions and equipment reviews.